BettercareHealth/bettercare/maternal-care/test-14.md

 	1. Smoking under 35 years of age
 	1. Smoking over 35 years of age
 	1. Non-smoking at 40 years of age
-8. A young healthy woman who is not a smoker and is on a combined pill should:
+8. A healthy woman who is not a smoker and is on a combined pill should:
 	1. Stop taking the pill after 1 year
 	1. Stop taking the pill after five years
 	1. Stop taking the pill for a few months periodically every few years
-	1. Stop taking the pill at 50 years of age
+	1. Stop taking the pill at 35 years of age if she has a body mass index (BMI) of 40 or more
+9. An injectable is a suitable contraceptive method for a woman who:
+	1. Is planning a pregnancy within the next 6 months
+	1. Is planning a pregnancy in 1 to 2 years
+	1. Has a history of current breast cancer
+	1. Is 35 years old with two children and wants no further children
-9. Lactation is reduced by:
+10. Lactation is reduced by:
 	1. The progestogen-only pill (minipill)
 	1. An intra-uterine contraceptive device
 	1. An injectable
 	1. A combined oral contraceptive pill
-10. The combined oral contraceptive pill causes:
+11. The combined oral contraceptive pill may cause:
 	1. Menorrhagia (heavy and/or prolonged menstruation)
 	1. Carcinoma of the ovary
 	1. Nausea and breast tenderness
 	1. Permanent infertility
-11. The side effects of injectable contraceptives (depot progestogens) include:
+12. The side effects of injectable contraceptives (depot progestogens) include:
 	1. Decreased lactation
 	1. Increased risk of pelvic infection
 	1. Increased risk of thromboembolism
 	1. Amenorrhoea
-12. The effectiveness of combined oral contraceptive pills may be impaired by:
+13. The effectiveness of combined oral contraceptive pills may be impaired by:
 	1. Aspirin
 	1. Antibiotics
 	1. Antacids
 	1. Coffee
-13. Tubal ligation causes:
+14. Tubal ligation causes:
 	1. Menstrual abnormalities
 	1. Weight gain
 	1. Headaches
 	1. None of the above
-14. Health benefits of combined oral contraceptives include:
+15. Health benefits of combined oral contraceptives include:
 	1. No effect on lactation
 	1. Less premenstrual tension
 	1. Less coronary artery disease
 	1. Less risk of HIV infection
-15. An advantage of the condom as a method of contraception is that it:
+16. An advantage of the condom as a method of contraception is that it:
 	1. Is very effective
 	1. Decreases the risk of sexually transmitted disease
 	1. Increases sensation during intercourse
 	1. Is socially acceptable to everyone
-16. Which contraceptive method is most appropriate for a teenager who has had an unplanned pregnancy?
+17. Which contraceptive method is most appropriate for a teenager who has had an unplanned pregnancy?
 	1. An intra-uterine contraceptive device
-	1. An injectable
+	1. An implant
 	1. A combined oral contraceptive pill
 	1. Postcoital contraception
-17. An injectable is a suitable contraceptive method for a woman who:
-	1. Is planning a pregnancy within the next 6 months
-	1. Is planning a pregnancy in a year’s time
-	1. Has a history of severe depression
-	1. Is 23 years old with two children and wants no further children
-18. An intra-uterine contraceptive device is a suitable method for a woman who:
+18. A copper containing intra-uterine contraceptive device is a suitable method for a woman who:
 	1. Is lactating (breastfeeding)
-	1. Has more than one sexual partner
+	1. Has multiple sexual partners
-	1. Has had an episode of pelvic inflammatory disease
+	1. Is on treatment for pelvic inflammatory disease
-	1. Has a menstrual abnormality
+	1. Has excessive menstrual bleeding
 19. A suitable contraceptive method for a female smoker aged 37 years who has recently had her third child is:
 	1. Ovral as a method of postcoital contraception
 	1. A combined oral contraceptive pill
 	1. Tubal ligation
 	1. Condoms
-20. When would be the most appropriate time to insert an intra-uterine contraceptive device after delivery?
+20. The expulsion rate of intra-uterine contraceptive devices are the lowest if inserted:
 	1. Immediately after delivery
 	1. 2 weeks postpartum
 	1. 6 weeks postpartum